How to Invoice Someone

 Payment Terms

-There are a few things you should keep in mind when it comes to payment terms.
+There are a few things you should keep in mind regarding payment terms.

-You should always be clear about the payment term when you issue the invoice and any sale agreement.
+You should always be clear about the payment terms when you issue the invoice and any sales agreement.
 This will avoid any confusion or disputes later on.

 Charge interest on late payments.
 Charging interest will help to ensure that you receive payment on time or early.